TheMntnKing/ai-mafia-league/docs/02_game_rules.md

 Day has three parts: Discussion, Voting, and potentially Revote.

-**Discussion:** The killed player gives last words.
+**Discussion:** The night kill is announced (no last words - night kills are silent).
 Then each living player speaks once in rotating order.
 When speaking, each player must nominate one player for voting consideration.

 **Voting:** Players vote simultaneously.
 Only nominated players can be voted for, plus option to skip.
 A player is eliminated only if they receive strict majority of votes from living players.
 If majority is reached, that player gives last words and is eliminated.